You will need to select a program of study and apply for admissions.

 Information on what makes a transcript official can be found on the OTC website.

-Although attending a Student Advising and Registration (STAR) Session is not required as a readmit student, we would encourage you to attend a STAR to help you get ready for your first semester and make sure you are taking the best first steps to meet your goals.
+Although attending a Student Advising and Registration (STAR) Session is not required as a transfer student, we would encourage you to attend a STAR to help you get ready for your first semester and make sure you are taking the best first steps to meet your goals.
+When talking with students who have attended a STAR session, they say they feel more at ease with the transition to College and understand the process better and know who to contact if a problem arises.

 If you don’t attend a STAR, please plan to meet with an academic advisor so they can help you from start to finish.
 Advisors are available on a first-come, first-serve walk-in basis.
 You may contact an advisor at firstname.lastname@example.org for more information.